Holi Festival 2020 India

 As respectively the birthplace and childhood home of Krishna, the neighbouring temple towns of Mathura and Vrindavan focus on the more traditional aspects of Holi.
 Old rituals and colourful processions happen here.

-Purulia, a rural district in West Bengal, is famous for its folk celebrations of Holi.
+Purulia, a rural district in West Bengal, is famous for its folk celebrations of Holi festival.
 Over a three-day-period, musicians and dancers liven up the festival with traditional performances, including chhau – a tribal dance involving acrobatics and martial arts – as well as songs performed by the wandering Baul musicians.

 For a more regal experience, head to Udaipur, the historical capital of the kingdom of Mewar, that will see magnificent palace processions with bedecked horses, and performances by court dancers and musicians.